katiayn/katia-dev-exto/content/pages/thank-you.md

 ---
 title: Thank You!
 image: images/thank-you-kelly-sikkema-unsplash.jpg
-image_alt: Thank You Led Signage
+image_alt: Thank You Photo by Kelly Sikkema on Unsplash
 layout: page
 ---